-The state of basic services in the UoM of Qalaat El-Istiglal is considered acceptable, as all services are available, although to varying degrees among sectors and municipalities.
-Like in the rest of Lebanon, the quality and quantity of basic services have deteriorated due to the ongoing socioeconomic and financial crisis, affecting service provision and maintenance, due to the lack of ability of local authorities to cover operational and maintenance costs.
+The state of basic services in the UoM of Journeh is considered acceptable, as all services are available, although to varying degrees among sectors and municipalities.
+Like the rest of Lebanon, the quality and quantity of basic services have deteriorated due to the ongoing socioeconomic and financial crisis, affecting service provision and maintenance, due to the lack of ability of local authorities to cover operational and maintenance costs.